Top 10 PPC Terms Every Business Owner Should Know

 Search Engine Marketing (SEM)

 Search Engine Marketing (SEM) is a form of digital marketing that involves promoting websites by increasing their visibility in search engine results pages (SERPs) through paid advertising.
 SEM encompasses various strategies, including pay-per-click (PPC) advertising, which allows businesses to create and display ads on search engines like Google, Bing, and Yahoo.
+SEM is a key component of online marketing, integrating various digital channels to effectively reach target audiences and improve website visibility.

 Quick Recap of the Top 10 PPC Terms: